 - Taxation of Business Enterprises

-Any four of these electives:
+Any four of the following elective courses:

 - Business Planning Seminar

 - Estate Planning: Practice

 - Estate Planning: Principles

 - Nonprofit and Tax-Exempt Organizations